Amsterdam, creative city 1600-1900

 Items on paper and various other objects are switched every three months, on account of their sensitivity to light and for research purposes.

-UvA alumnus Anna Gimbrère spoke to Allard Pierson curators about their favourite artefacts for the audio tour for this exhibition.
+UvA alumnus Anna Gimbrère spoke to Allard Pierson curators about their favourite artefacts for this exhibition.
 Anna Gimbrère studied theoretical physics at the University of Amsterdam and now works as a scientific journalist and presenter.
 She was recently involved in the VPRO series, De wilde ruimte, on exciting developments in space travel.
 Snippets from the audio tour can be heard below.
 The audio tour is in Dutch.